ikyman/For-Later-Project-Ideas/README.md

 When switching games within the Bio section, switch to the same person, if possible.

 I don't know what the Henry Stickmin collection is programmed in, nor do I know how to mod it.
-But if this was React, the suggestions mad shouldn't take too long.
+But if this was React, the suggestions made shouldn't take too long.

+Oh, and one more thing: After 100%-ing the game, there's a small multiverse/Marvel-style after-end-credits scene.
+I, a normal, tried to right-click on any person I saw.
+Nothing happened.
+No Easter-Egg bios!
+Ridiculous.

 # Chrome Extension: Writing Github Readmes.
 I want a linebreak, stupido!